Index For This Page

 Built originally as a copper smelter, the Midvale plant began operating in 1902, smelting copper ores from United States Mining company at Eureka and Bingham Canyon, Utah. two years later development of lead ore bodies in the company's mines at Bingham Canyon led to the construction of lead smelting facilities at the same plant site.
 This construction was started in 1904 and lead smelting began in 1905.
 Operations have been practically continuous since that time.
 Copper smelting was discontinued in 1908 and that section of the plant was subsequently dismantled.
 (Murray Eagle, June 27, 1952)

 U. S. Smelting closed its lead smelter at Midvale and contracted all of its lead smelting operations to Anaconda's International Smelting Company at Tooele.
 At the same time, International stopped milling and concentrating lead-zinc ore at its Tooele plant.
 The United States company continued the milling and concentrating of lead-zinc ores at Midavle along with those of the International company.
+The announcement was made on Monday June 16, 1958.
 (Deseret News, June 17, 1958; December 10, 1958; November 5, 1971)

 By late 1958 there were only three lead-zinc-silver (known as galena) mines active in Utah: the United States mine at Lark, and the United Park City and New Park City mines at Park City.
 There was no mention of Anaconda's Carr Fork mine which shipped the ore from its underground mine in Bingham Canyon, to the International smelter at Tooele by way of the Elton Tunnel.
 (New York Times, October 12, 1958)